 Unlike the normal procedure in which a faculty member holds a primary appointment in one school, University Distinguished Professors will hold primary appointments in at least two schools of the University such that the person will have a full-status appointment in each.
 However, tenure will usually be held in only one school.
 The Dean of this school will be responsible for normal administrative matters involving the University Distinguished Professor, including salary recommendations.
 In the execution of these responsibilities, the Dean will consult with the Deans of other schools in which the University Distinguished Professor has an appointment.
 Appointment as Distinguished University Professor requires a majority recommendation by the tenured and tenure-track faculty of the sponsoring departments or schools (or, in the School of Medicine, the Executive Faculty) and the Deans of the sponsoring schools.

 It is assumed that University Distinguished Professors will participate in the teaching, research, and service missions of each school in which they have a primary appointment.
 Courses taught by University Distinguished Professors normally will be cross-listed in multiple departments or schools, since they will be of interest to large segments of the University community.
-Upon receipt of a recommendation for appointment of an individual as a University Distinguished Professor, the Provost or Vice Chancellor for Health Affairs may consult with other Distinguished and University Distinguished Professors before making a final determination on the recommendation.
-If the recommendation is approved by the Provost or Vice Chancellor, it is forwarded to the Chancellor (and the Board of Trust for new appointments to a tenured position) for concurrence and final action.
+Upon receipt of a recommendation for appointment of an individual as a University Distinguished Professor, the Provost or the Dean of the School of Medicine (in the case of faculty with a primary appointment in a Clinical Department in the School of Medicine) may consult with other Distinguished and University Distinguished Professors before making a final determination on the recommendation.
+If the recommendation is approved by the Provost or for faculty in a Clinical Department of the School of Medicine, the Dean of the School of Medicine, it is forwarded to the Chancellor (and the Board of Trust for new appointments to a tenured position) for concurrence and final action.

 A University Distinguished Professorship will normally be associated with an endowed chair.